What a great time to be learning French!

 Among all the apps here, Duolingo probably strikes the best balance between learning French and being fun, like a game.
 And it’s got some serious accreditation to boot.
 It was the winner of both Apple’s App of the Year (2013) and Google Play’s Best of the Best (2013) awards, so you can bet it’s really well designed.

 In a nutshell, I think Duolingo really excels in simplifying.
 Even the design speaks for itself—with a cute green bird as its mascot and a clean, minimalist theme, it’s certainly easy on the eyes!

 One of the best things about using Duolingo is that it’s really quick to use.
 Inside every unit, there are sub-units, where Duolingo teaches you about seven new words.
-It does this through a combination of fun exercises such as rearranging sentences, matching a picture to the word, and repeating a phrase in French to be assessed.
+It does this through a combination of fun exercises such as rearranging sentences, matching a picture to the word and repeating a phrase in French to be assessed.

 And there are only about 20 of these questions per unit, so you can get through it pretty quickly.

 The great thing about Duolingo is that you don’t need a huge time commitment to use this.
-If you only take 20 minutes every day to go through 3 – 4 units, you can probably get through all the units in Duolingo in three months.
-That’s 1500 words in three months!
+If you only take 20 minutes every day to go through three or four units, you can probably get through all the units in Duolingo in three months.
+That’s 1,500 words in three months!
 In fact, there are a total of 3,000 French words in the Duolingo French course.

-As you can see, many of these apps share a common goal – to distill learning French into its bare essence and present it in fun, digestible lessons.
+As you can see, many of these apps share a common goal: to distill learning French into its bare essence and present it in fun, digestible lessons.

 Of course, each app is designed with just a slightly different purpose in mind.
 So, not every app might be for you.
-But hopefully, after this post, you’d have a better idea of the types of French learning apps available for both iOS and Android devices, and whether they’re suitable for you.
+But hopefully, after this post, you have a better idea of the types of French learning apps available for both iOS and Android devices, and whether they’re suitable for you.

 Merci et bonne chance!
+(Thanks and good luck!)

 If you liked this post, something tells me that you'll love FluentU, the best way to learn French with real-world videos.